OpenStickCommunity/Hardware/3D Prints/Open Stick Modular (OSM)/README.md

 ## Summary:

 The goal of this project was to create a high quality fightstick case that could be printed on a 250mm x 250mm print bed in parts.
+The largest part of the Open Stick Modular (OSM) is 200mm x 185mm on its own.
+At a minimum you will need a printer that can print 200mm x 185mm parts to complete this project.
 The Open Stick Modular (OSM) is a continuation of the original Open Stick Case design to allow for greater flexibility and customization of individual parts while reducing the chances of print failures on the main frame.

 ---